 The first half of the cycle (days 1-14) are from the day that you get your period until the day that you ovulate.
 Which I’ll refer to as the low hormone phase.
 The second half of the cycle (days 14-28) I’ll refer to as the high hormone phase.
 The day that you ovulate is not necessarily day 14, it is usually around midway through your cycle.

 During the low hormone phase, and just after you get your period, oestrogen starts to rise.
 In this half of your cycle you are more able to make strength gains, and your mood will probably be better.
 You can follow general advice for nutrition and hydration because you are physiologically more like a man at this point in your cycle.
 If you have your period on race day, its not such a bad thing.
 There are numerous stories of women performing well when they have their period.
 In Victoria Pendletons’ book, “between the lines”, she refers to winning races when she had her period.
 From personal experience, I have found that it does not impact my performance, and have also performed well when having my period.

 In the second half of your cycle, progesterone starts to rise, which may make you feel lethargic.
 It gets harder to recover, and sessions that felt easy a few days ago, now feel harder.
 You may have cravings, because your metabolism increases slightly, due to increased basal temperature, and you may also feel bloated as your body retains water.

 What can I do about it?

-I’m looking forward to seeing future research in this area, as more women take part in endurance sports, and become interested making their training more effective.
+I’m looking forward to seeing future research in this area, as more women take part in endurance sports, and become interested in making their training more effective.
 Watch this space!